AustinW24/instapaws/README.md

 ###Future plans for Instapaw

 Instapaw was a fun application to build to really drive home the fundamentals of serving a full-stack application.
-As an animal lover who see's regularly people enamoured with creating instagram pages for their dogs, this seemed like something I can work at and enjoy the process.
+As an animal lover who see's regularly people who are enamoured with creating instagram pages for their dogs, this seemed like something I can work at and enjoy the process.
 This was my first React-Flask app and great learning experience.

 While building Instapaw, I wanted to make it as close to Instagram as possible, first the Users, Second the posts, and third the comments.
-As time goes by, I would like to be able to add a follow feature so users can keep track of posts/users they are interested in.
-Adding to that, I would like to be able to share a liking system, and lastly, a search bar to be able to find specific users.
+I've been able to hit my stretch goals of creating a liking system, implementing a search for to be able to search for users, and involve a follow feature.

 Thank you for your time!